JuliaLinearAlgebra/LowRankApprox.jl/README.md

 - ~0.07 s using SciPy in Python (calling a Fortran backend; see [PyMatrixID](http://klho.github.io/PyMatrixID))
 - ~0.3 s in MATLAB

-This difference can be attributed to Julia's tight integration with Fortran and C as well as to some low-level memory management not available in traditional dynamic languages.

-LowRankApprox has been fully tested in Julia v0.4.0.
-The apparent build errors reported by Travis CI seem to be due to the reference 64-bit Julia installation being compiled against 32-bit BLAS.

 ## Contents

 - [Installation](#installation)